AdEspresso

 Next, you can set your campaigns on a custom schedule, so that you only reach your prospects at the time with the highest potential.

-You are then able to use this info to apply a dayparting schedule to your campaigns, making sure your campaign is running only at the most engaged hours of the day.
+You can then use this information to apply a dayparting schedule to your campaigns, making sure your campaign is running only at the most engaged hours of the day.

 Another reason to keep your ad campaigns on a custom schedule is to decrease Ad Frequency – people will see your ads less often, and won’t get bored with them as quickly.